Best Indoor Plants

 Plant Care Home

-Popular houseplants of the past, ferns are not always easy to maintain in normal household conditions of todays home.
+Popular and pretty house plants, ferns are not always easy to maintain in normal household conditions of today's home.
 Ferns can be a little intolerant of conditions that don't meet their requirements.
-They are most definitely not for those that want to spend little time on their plant's care.
+They are most definitely not for those that want to spend vry little time on their plant's care.

-Some houseplants will survive just about anywhere but ferns need constant moisture and more humidity than many plants.
+Some house plants will survive just about anywhere.
+Adiantum ferns, and ferns in general, need constant moisture and more humidity than many plants.
 Bright light is usually a requirement, although a few ferns tolerate a lower light situation.
 Most ferns will do well in bright, indirect light.
 Requiring a regular schedule of watering and care, they should not be allowed to dry out completely.

 Be prepared to spend more time on your ferns than you would on many other plants.
 Ferns tends to lose foliage on a regular basis, especially if the lighting is not quite right, the humidity is too low or the watering is not correct.
 And, let's face it, it's never easy to get everything perfect!